Man who nearly killed Virginia Wesleyan professor in DUI crash sentenced to 6 years in prison

 PORTSMOUTH, Va.
-(WAVY) — A Virginia Beach man who nearly killed a Virginia Wesleyan professor in a DUI crash last year on Northampton Blvd. will serve six years in prison.
+(WAVY) — A Virginia Beach man who nearly killed a Virginia Wesleyan professor and her husband in a DUI crash last year on Northampton Blvd. will serve six years in prison.

 Robert Thompson, who was 72 at the time of the crash, was sentenced on Monday after pleading guilty to two counts of DUI maiming-victim permanently impaired and one count of misdemeanor DUI 1st for the crash on Northampton Boulevard on February 7, 2020.
 He faced a maximum of 11 years.